RubenHoms/statsd-node-client-test/README.md

 ```

 This will spawn 10.000 intervals through [`setInterval`](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setInterval)
-which will fire every 1000ms.
+which will send a stat to statsd every 1000ms.

 There are multiple options which can be overridden through the command line.
 The options are as follows: